KerfuffleV2/webextension-cancel-duplicate-downloads/README.md

 The badge will be red if the last download was cancelled, otherwise green.
 You can also hover the extension icon for some stats.

+## Installation

+The extension is listed on the Firefox addon store: https://addons.mozilla.org/en-US/firefox/addon/cancel-duplicate-downloads/

 ## Notes

 1. The addon cannot actually check if the file exists, so duplicate "detection" is based solely on the filename.